 Originally an important spice trading port, Kalutara is now a bustling market town with many road side stalls selling a variety of goods.
 It is popular for the purple Mongosteen fruit, a local speciality which is worth trying.
-However it should be noted that the reddish-brown juice of the fruit's outer shell is potent and if it soaks into your clothes. it can be impossible to remove.
+However it should be noted that the reddish-brown juice of the fruit's outer shell is potent and if it soaks into your clothes it can be impossible to remove.
+Fresh fish can also be found in abundance in the various markets throughout Kalutara.Read More

 Other attractions include the renowned Gangatilaka Shrine, which is the only hollow Buddhist shrine on earth.
 It features 74 murals depicting the story of Buddha.
-Not far from here is the plantation mansion Richmond Castle, which tastefully blends British and Indian architecture.
-It is possible to canoe or cycle around the picturesque grounds.
+Not far from here is the plantation mansion - Richmond Castle, which tastefully blends British and Indian architecture.
+It is possible to canoe or cycle around these picturesque grounds, either option enabling travellers to soak up the gorgeous views.

 Kalutara Tailor made suggestions